 The saxophone is one of the few instruments that was actually invented.
 Adolphe Sax, a musician and instrument manufacturer from Belgium invented the saxophone in 1842.
 The saxophone was patented in 1846 and originally heard in French military bands.
 The instrument gained popularity as it became used in small combo jazz groups.
 It later became a permanent member of the concert band.

-Visit a St. John’s Music to talk to our team of clarinet specialists to help you find the clarinet that is perfect for you.
+Visit a St. John’s Music to talk to our team of saxophone specialists to help you find the saxophone that is perfect for you.

 The B-flat tenor saxophone’s ability to deliver smooth, warm tones at one moment and then raw, guttural depth the next has made it a mainstay of the jazz genre.
 Although also used for concert band and orchestral work, its vast powers of expression are capable of much broader emotional scope.
 The tenor’s tonal range makes it ideal for powerful support roles, but it is also a very capable instrument for melodic lines.